Felon in Possession of a Firearm Criminal Lawyer

 You acted in self-defense under an immediate threat.

 A valid self-defense claim requires that you have the reasonable belief that you or someone else was in imminent danger of suffering bodily injury.
 That without a preconceived plan, a firearm becomes available to you and you only possessed the firearm for as long as it was reasonably necessary for you to defend yourself or another because there was no alternative to avoid the imminent danger.

 Charged with a Felony in Possession of Firearms?
 Your Go-to Criminal Lawyer in San Diego

-If you find yourself in a situation where you could be charged with a felony involving a firearm it is imperative that you contact San Diego criminal defense attorney Vik Monder to protect your second amendment right to bear arms.
+If you find yourself in a situation where you could be charged with a felony involving a firearm it is imperative that you contact San Diego criminal defense attorneys to protect your second amendment right to bear arms.
 This is the time to act, if you wait too long and are found guilty under Penal Code section 29800 you will be subject to a lifetime ban.
 This means that for the rest of your life you will not be allowed to possess, own, and acquire firearms.
 Once you receive the conviction of a felon in possession of a firearm it is impossible for you to have your second amendment right restored.
 Do not let this happen to you!
-Fight these charges with a criminal defense attorney who understands what is at stake and is ready to launch the strong criminal defense you need to avoid these consequences.
+Fight these charges with a criminal defense team who understands what is at stake and knows how to launch the strong criminal defense you need to avoid these consequences.
 We can help you with any firearm-related charge, including possession of firearms in the commission of a crime.
 Call now!